 In the summer of 2017, Mr. Leong returned to The Glimmerglass Festival as Conductor of the nationally acclaimed opera Scalia/Ginsburg by Derrick Wang, and Assistant Conductor on The Siege of Calais and Oklahoma!
 In the summer of 2016, he made his debut at the Glimmerglass Festival as Assistant Conductor on Puccini’s La bohème, Robert Ward’s The Crucible, and the world premiere of Wilde Tales by Laura Karpman and Kelley Rourke.

 During the summer of 2015, Mr. Leong was a Studio Artist Pianist, Coach, and Conducting Fellow at Opera Saratoga, working on Purcell’s Dido and Aeneas, Rossini’s La cenerentola, and the world premiere of Jeremy Howard Beck and Stephanie Fleischmann’s The Long Walk.
 He was a Resident Artist Pianist at the Pittsburgh Festival Opera in the summer of 2014, playing Strauss’ Ariadne auf Naxos.

 Mr. Leong assumed the position of Interim Music Director of CCM’s nationally awarded Opera d’arte for the 2016-2017 season, conducting Britten’s Albert Herring.
 He served as Assistant Conductor for the 2015-2016 season, conducting a performance of Donizetti’s Maria Stuarda.

-Mr. Leong will make his fifth appearance in December 2017 conducting EMMY® nominated Marco Panuccio’s O Holy Night ~ An Evening of Holiday Song, having made his professional conducting debut with O Holy Night in 2013.
-He also appears regularly as pianist and conductors on concerts by the Wagner Society of Cincinnati and Music For All Seasons Cincinnati.
+Mr. Leong made his fifth appearance in December 2017 conducting EMMY® nominated Marco Panuccio’s O Holy Night ~ An Evening of Holiday Song, having made his professional conducting debut with O Holy Night in 2013.
+He also appears regularly as pianist and conductor on concerts by the Wagner Society of Cincinnati and Music For All Seasons Cincinnati.

 Artists with whom Mr. Leong has worked include Apo Hsu, Brian Mulligan, Donna Loewy, Elisabeth Pridonoff, Francesca Zambello, Gary Thor Wedow, Jamie Barton, Jay Hunter Morris, James Lowe, Jon O’Conor, Jonathan Eaton, Jose Maria Condemi, Joseph Colaneri, Keith Lockhart, Ken Lam, Leah Crocetto, Marie-France Lefebvre, Mark Gibson, Molly Smith, Nicole Paiement, Thomas Baldner, Thomas Hammons, and William Burden.